logicly-au/docs.iar-dst.online/domains/domain-8.rst

 Overview
 ----------

 This initial assessment domain should explore the person’s understanding of the mental health condition and their willingness to engage in or accept treatment.

-Assessment of an individual on this domain should include:
+Assessment of an individual on this domain should include the individual’s:

-   * the individual’s understanding of the symptoms, condition, impact
+   * understanding of the symptoms, condition, and impact,
-   * the individual’s ability and capacity to manage the condition
+   * ability and capacity to manage the condition, and
-   * the individual’s motivation to access necessary supports (particularly importance if considering self-management options)
+   * motivation to access necessary supports (particularly important if considering self-management options).

 Scoring